varnitajaiswal/my_corner/README.md

 # varnita_jaiswal.github.io
-A static portfolio site built with HTML/CSS to document my coding journey and technical notes.
+A static portfolio site built with HTML to document my coding journey and technical notes.